Aswang: Philippines Mythical Creature

 And when they thought they had cornered the animal, they just can't find it while there's no possible exit for it to go through.

 "When the people came in, they had flashlights with them and lighted the lamps back.
-We saw it was a dog but where we believed we had cornered it, it just wasn't there anymore.
-And there's even no possible exit for it as I had closed every door, windows and fixed any holes where I think it can go through."
+We saw it was a dog but where we believed we had it cornered, it just wasn't there anymore.
+And there's even no possible exit for it as I had closed every door, windows and fixed any holes where I think it can go as an escape route."
 I can remember dad said as he relate the story.
 I had heard it many times.

 So is the aswang true?
-I haven't seen one myself and I don't want to see one either.
-I do believe in its existence.
+I haven't seen one myself and I don't want either.
+I do believe in its existence though as well as with other Philippine mythical creatures that few I've experienced.
 What about you?
 Do you believe in it or do you have a mythical creature in your country that was believed to be in existence?

 An aswang as depicted on this Philippine horror film.
 They are shapreshifters and have bloodshot eyes.